SIGN-IN

 Long-term Mortality Forecast

-Hao Yu, University of Western Ontario
+Hao Yu, Western University

 The prediction performance of the Lee-Carter (LC) model for long-term mortality forecast is the focus.
 In order to make a sound assessment, Dr. Yu's group set up a backtesting methodology to evaluate the prediction performance of the LC model.
 They propose to use the Kolmogorov-Smirnov (KS) test to assess how close the percentile histogram resembles uniform distribution, which can complement the assessment of probabilistic prediction.
 Two issues are addressed with implementing the LC model: robustness and drift uncertainty.
 Dr. Yu's group proposes quantile regression (QR) for robust parameter estimation of the model for time varying index kt, using the boot- strap method to incorporate the drift uncertainty.
 Finally, they illustrate their proposed methods through examining the model performance on simulated data as well as actual mortality data from different countries.
 The findings of this study suggest that the QR method improves the prediction performance of the LC model and there exists evidence for trend changes in male mortality in the last century.
 More info